opendatasoft/ods-documentation/source/customizing_look_and_feel/06_customizing_theme/theme.rst

 More specifically, in this tab, it is possible to modify:

-- the Gutter width, which is the space (in pixels) between the various elements that compose an interface of the portal (columns, rows and boxes)
+- the *Gutter width*, which is the space (in pixels) between the various elements that compose an interface of the portal (columns, rows and boxes)
-- the Responsive breakpoints, which are the various screen widths (in pixels) at which the layout should change to adapt to the available space (e.g. the portal layout should differ depending on whether it is used from a mobile phone or a desktop, because the screen of a mobile phone is much smaller than that of a desktop).
+- the **Responsive breakpoints**, which are the various screen widths (in pixels) at which the layout should change to adapt to the available space (e.g. the portal layout should differ depending on whether it is used from a mobile phone or a desktop, because the screen of a mobile phone is much smaller than that of a desktop).
 A web interface that adapts depending on the screen width is indeed called "responsive".
 There are 3 configurable breakpoints between 4 standard screen size associated with common devices:

-   - Mobile to tablet: to go from an extra-small screen to a small screen
+   - *Mobile to tablet*: to go from an extra-small screen to a small screen
-   - Tablet to desktop: to go from a small screen to a medium screen
+   - *Tablet to desktop*: to go from a small screen to a medium screen
-   - Desktop to large desktop: to go from a medium screen to a large screen
+   - *Desktop to large desktop*: to go from a medium screen to a large screen

 .. admonition:: Note
    :class: note